rtrompier/google-home-loxone/README.md

 1. Select **Create Credentials** and create a **Service account key**
 1. Create the account and download a JSON file. jwt.json file

+#### Notifier
+This project allow you to send notifications to yours Google Home.

+1. In the configuration file, you have to set your language ('en', 'fr', etc ...).
+Please, see the config.json.template file.
+1. Your notification must be send by HTTP Call to `http://YOUR_SERVER:3000/speech`
+1. Text and targeted devide, must be passed in query param.
+Eg : `http://YOUR_SERVER:3000/speech?device=YOUR_GOOGLEHOME_NAME&text=Hello`